Tauvic/DriverAwareness/README.md

 * Develop a basic prototype
     * learn more about the subject of safe driving, sensors, data processing, machine learning
-    * build a proof of concept based on a simple system such as laptop / webcam
+    * build a proof of concept based on a simple system such as laptop / webcam / smartphone
     * find out if its possible to develop the POC into a cost effective solution
     * demonstrate its capabilities
 * If this first step succeeds, try to interest parties to actually further develop and use such systems